Glossary - Ingredients

 Large fish with pale pink flesh and a plain flavor, easy to use in cooking

-Swordfish is a species of large fish with pale pink flesh that is eaten all around the world.
+Marlin (swordfish, めかじき in Japanese) is a species of large fish with pale pink flesh that is eaten all around the world.
 It has a plain flavor, making it a perfect ingredient for a wide variety of dishes such as saute, meuniere, teriyaki, deep-fried, or even simmered in tomato sauce.
-The name for swordfish in Japanese (kajiki maguro) actually contains the word tuna (maguro).
+The name for marlin in Japanese (kajiki maguro) actually contains the word tuna (maguro).
 Like tuna, it is a large, migratory fish with good meat quality, which is said to be the origin of its name.
-Despite that, swordfish and tuna are completely separate species of fish and look totally different.
+Despite that, marlin and tuna are completely separate species of fish and look totally different.

 GlossarySwordfish_si1